-- Inside your portal your will see two tabs labeled Activity Groups and Cabins.
-These sections MUST be completed three weeks prior to your programme. - ACTIVITY GROUP LIST: Fill out the document, splitting your students into groups of ten.
-Your students will be in these groups for every instructor led activity, and can be problematic to change once you arrive at camp so please think about these carefully! - CABIN LIST: While this document is useful for us and our instructors, it also acts as an emergency list whilst your school is onsite, so it is crucial to have this finalised three weeks prior to your programme.
+- Inside the Group and Cabin Lists folder, you will find two Google Sheets.
+These documents MUST be completed three weeks prior to your programme. - ACTIVITY GROUP LIST: Fill out the document, splitting your students into groups of ten.
+Your students will be in these groups for every instructor led activity, and can be problematic to change once you arrive at camp - so please think about these carefully! - CABIN LIST: While this document is useful for us and our instructors, it also acts as an emergency list whilst your school is onsite, so it is crucial to have this finalised three weeks prior to your programme.
 We have three rows of cabin accommodation, so please check with us if you are unsure which row/s your school is populating.